nguyenhoanghai1605/Company_Chart_Python/README.md

 # Company Chart Python

-This is a Python-based tool for generating organizational charts of a company.
+This is a Python-based tool for generating organizational charts of a company

 ## Features